SPrinss/MOEPIG/README.md

 Here we want to create an internal repository of knowledge and what we know for sure.

 Plus we'll use issues to discuss what needs to be done

+Please feel free to add your own content to any file and discuss using pull requests.